pflanze/copycat/doc/intro.md

     99998 @ +
     (12)

-The program (action) associated with `+` has taken 2 values from the stack, added them up, and placed the result back onto the stack.
+The program (action) associated with `+` has taken 2 values off the stack, added them up, and placed the result back onto the stack.

     99997 @ number?
     (#t)

-The `number?` action has taken 1 value from the stack, checked whether it is a number, and because that is the case, put the boolean value representing true, `#t`, onto the stack.
+The `number?` action has taken 1 value off the stack, checked whether it is a number, and because that is the case, put the boolean value representing true, `#t`, onto the stack.